 Worker Accidents and Injuries

-Work done on oil and natural gas platforms on the continental shelf is inherently risky and dangerous.
-Even so, workers should expect to be in the safest possible work environment in which the employer has taken all reasonable precautions to prevent accidents and injuries.
-With its long history and as such a large company, it is not surprising that Statoil has had accidents that led to worker injuries or deaths.
+Work done on oil and natural gas platforms on the continental shelf is inherently risky.
+Even so, workers should expect to be in the safest possible work environment where the employer has taken all reasonable precautions to prevent accidents and injuries.

-One of these occurred on September 18, 2008 on the Troll A platform in the North Sea.
-Steel beams being lifted by a crane came loose and one struck and injured a worker.
-In an incident in September of 2009, a worker dismantling scaffolding fell more than 30 feet onto the cellar deck of a platform.
-That worker suffered serious injuries, and although airlifted to a hospital, later died.
+- One accident occurred on September 18, 2008, on the Troll A platform in the North Sea.
+Steel beams being lifted by a crane came loose, and one struck and injured a worker.

-One of the most tragic of all Statoil’s incidents occurred in 2016.
-A helicopter carrying 13 people from a platform in the North Sea back to Norway crashed killing the two pilots and eleven passengers.
-It was not only Statoil’s worst accident, but the most devastating in the industry for that region.
+- One of the most tragic of all Equinor’s incidents occurred in 2016.
+A helicopter carrying 13 people from a platform in the North Sea back to Norway crashed, killing the two pilots and eleven passengers.
+It was not only Equinor’s worst accident but the most devastating in the industry for that region.
 Investigations into what happened are ongoing.

-If you work in the oil and gas industry, whether on a transportation ship, aircraft or on the platforms, you have a dangerous job.
-You are at risk every day on the job from being the victim of an accident and even of dying.
-Regardless of where the blame is placed in an accident, you have rights and those include access to compensation.
+Regardless of where the blame is placed in an accident, you have rights, including access to compensation.
 Be sure your first move after an accident is to talk to a maritime lawyer.
 This professional can guide your next steps and be sure you make the right moves to get what you are owed.